Past and forthcoming seminars by the project team members:

 - “Auctioning Renewables” Keynote Lecture by Natalia Fabra at the SURED Annual Conferece (slides)

-- “Technology-Neutral vs Technology-Specific Procurement”, presented by Natalia Fabra at ZEW (University of Mannheim, January 2021), University of Montpellier, TILEC (Tilburg University) (November 2020), EconPol Annual Conference (November 2020) (slides).
-Virtual Market Design Seminar.
+- “Technology-Neutral vs Technology-Specific Procurement”, presented by Natalia Fabra at ZEW (University of Mannheim, January 2021), University of Montpellier, TILEC (Tilburg University) , EconPol Annual Conference (slides), SITE (Stockholm School of Economics), Paris School of Economics, Virtual Market Design (video), UC Davis, ARENA.
 Presented by Juan Pablo Montero at 2020 RIDGE Virtual Forum (Workshop on Environmental Economics), and Centro UC Cambio Global (Slides).

 - “Market Power and Price Exposure: Learning from Changes in Renewables Regulation“, presented at Cambridge University, PUC Chile, CREST (Paris), SciencePo (Paris), Dauphine (Paris), Imperial College (London), CEPR VIOS, Wharton (University of Pennsylvania) (slides)